Searching ...

 The first colonial settlements here date to 1643.
 Pennsylvania became a state in 1787, giving it a long and storied history in colonial America.

-Not only centrally located, but Pennsylvania also covers three distinct geographical regions: Mid-Atlantic, Appalachians, and Great Lakes.
+Pennsylvania’s 283 miles span three distinct geographical regions: the Mid-Atlantic, the Appalachians, and the Great Lakes.

 The state has a population of almost 13 million people (as of 2022) and covers an area of 46,058 square miles.